ryunosinfx/webaudio-modem/README.md

 it is build as es modules.
 When try using,You need a http server host.

-## impliments
+## Use as ES Modules
-You can use Buffered version as a module.
+You can use Buffered version as a es module.

 ```